PhilippeMts/hackfs-fragment/README.md

 npm run start
 ```

+## Use of other protocols

+### Protocol Labs

+Our project heavily relies on three main components initiated by Protocol Labs, namely IPFS, IPLD and web3.storage.

+- **IPFS** : all storage operations which take place in our application leverage IPFS.
+- **IPLD** schemas make the whole application operate in a fully decentralized way.
+The exploration of complex data as well as data validation are also facilitated.
+- finally, **web3.storage** makes the application free to use and even more decentralized as our progressive webapp directly interacts with this service.

+### Fluence Labs

+Tools developed by Fluence Labs are at the core of our project.

+We aim at proving that today's web3 stack enable the emergence of truly open data processing pipelines, and we tried to create a collaborative platform to prove it.
+We see *data processing pipelines* as a pile of atomic transformations on top of initial datasets.
+In many senses, we share a part of the ambition of Fluence Labs and it is therefore natural that several characteristics of their infrastructure and their Wasm runtime made them a flawless and essential element in our stack.
+Fluence essentially helps us run atomic transformations on top of data, both stored and identified on IPFS.
+These transformations then create decentralized pipelines.

+A second reason why we rely on Fluence is that we tried to leverage their stack with Ceramic's IDX to enable a truly collaborative experience during the development of data processing pipelines.
+As all pipeline-related data are on IPFS, we also aim at putting collaboration-related data (profile information, comments, issues, access management,…) on IPFS through Ceramic and IDX.

+### IDX

+In our attempt to create open data processing pipelines backed by IPFS, we tried to leverage IDX in order to enable full collaboration on our platform.
+As all pipeline-related data are on IPFS and heavily used by the Fluence protocol, we also aimed at putting collaboration-related data (profile information, comments, issues, access management,…) on IPFS through Ceramic and IDX.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/PhilippeMts/hackfs-fragment/issues).